Notifications of infectious diseases (NOIDs) and reportable causative organisms: legal duties of laboratories and

 Subscribe to reports

-PHE publishes reports on the numbers of laboratory notifications received.
-PHE’s Information Management section collates the returns of registered medical practitioner (RMP) notifications and laboratory causative agents nationally and publishes analyses of local and national trends weekly.
+UKHSA publishes reports on the numbers of laboratory notifications received.
+UKHSA’s Information management section collates the returns of registered medical practitioner (RMP) notifications and laboratory causative agents nationally and publishes analyses of local and national trends weekly.

 For data older than 1 year see the NOIDs collection.

 Health protection legislation in England gives public authorities powers and duties to prevent and control risks to human health from infection or contamination, including by chemicals and radiation.